ymentha14/emojis_dataset/README.md

 **NB**: Emojis Dataset uses the [Mturk2Gform](https://github.com/ymentha14/mturk2gform) package, which was itself developped in the context of this project.

+### Notebooks

+The Emojis Dataset project is divided in 8 parts: each of these parts has a respective commented notebook in the `notebooks` folder.

 Project Structure
 ------------
     .
     ├── creds
     │   ├── aws.csv